imixs/imixs-workflow/src/site/markdown/deployment/database_schema.md

    * ReadAccessEntity
    * WriteAccessEntity

-Each data object managed by the Imixs-Workflow Engine is mapped to an instance of the Entity Object which contains a unique ID to identify the Entity.
-The Entity holds also access informations which describes if the entity can be read or modified from individual users.
-So the schema provides a dynamic access control list (ACL) for each Entity Object.
+Each data object which is managed by the Imixs-Workflow Engine (_workitem_) is mapped to a data recored located in the entity table.
+The Entity Object holds a unique ID to identify the Entity.
+The Entity also holds information about the read- and write access.
+This ACL information defines whether the entity can be read or modified from different users (_actors_).

-The data of a process instance will be stored into the EntityData Object which is mapped to a binary large object (blob) inside a database.
-This enables an application to store any kind of data independent from the structure of the database.
-To access data using the JPQL select statements 4 additional data type specific objects are defined:
+A _workitem_ which is managed by the Imixs-Workflow engine is mapped to the class [ItemCollection](../core/itemcollection.html).
+The _ItemCollection_ stores any kind of data independent from the structure of the database.
+This enables Imixs-Workflow to manage _workitems_ is a document-orientated way.
+If a scecific item contained by the ItemCollection need to be accessed by using a JPQL select statements, the Imixs-Workflow engine defined 4 additional data type objects:

   * TextItem
   * IntegerItem
   * DoubleItem
   * CalendarItem

 The Imixs-Workflow Engine maps any data stored by the EntiyData Object to one of these specific data types if a corresponding IndexEntity is defined.
-As a result the data objects can be selected using a JPA query language.
-Read more about the usage of JPQL the section [JPQL](../engine/queries.html).
+As a result the data objects can be selected using a JPQL statement.
+Read more about the usage of JPQL in the [section JPQL](../engine/queries.html).

-##Performance
+To create a new IndexEntity, the EntityService provides the method add an index by specifying the name and object type:

+	entityService.addIndex("txtname", EntityIndex.TYP_TEXT);

+## Performance
-In large databases with a lot of workitems there can occur a performance issue which  slows down the response time of an application in some situations.
-The reason for this issue is the default database schema.
-This schema is generated by the application server the first time the Imixs Workflow engine where deployed.
+In large databases with many workitems there can occur a performance issue which slows down the response time of an application in some situations.
+The reason for this issue is the default database schema generated by the OR-Mapper during the first deployment.
+The OR-Mapper did not create any indexes for newly created tables.

-This is a typical example with more than one JOIN clauses that can result in a slow-down of the response time :

-	SELECT DISTINCT environment FROM Entity AS environment JOIN environment.textItems as n
-	 JOIN environment.textItems as v
-	 JOIN environment.textItems as c
-	 AND environment.type = 'WorkflowEnvironmentEntity'
-	 AND n.itemName = 'txtname' AND n.itemValue = 'environment.profile'
-	 AND v.itemName = '$modelversion' AND v.itemValue = 'public-de-standard-0.0.1'
-	 AND c.itemName = 'case'
-	 ORDER BY c.itemValue

-To fix this problem it is necessary to add additional indices to the database tables generated by the  application servers OR-Mapper.
-This can be done with the database tools provided by your database vendor.
-For MySQL use the "MySQL Administrator Tool".
+To fix this problem it is recommended to add additional indices to the database tables after the schema generation.
+This can be done with the database tools provided by database vendors.

-The most important tables where an additional index should be added are the database tables "ENTITY", "TEXTITEM", "INTEGERITEM" and "CALENDARITEM".
-This tables typical holds the most data rows.
-Useful default indices to the columns "TYPE", "ITEMVALUE" and "ITEMNAME" are not created per default.
-So to add the necessary index manually you run call the following SQL commands:
+### MySQL

+The following statement adds the necessary indexes for a MySQL Database:

 	ALTER TABLE `ENTITY` ADD INDEX `index1`(`CREATED`,`MODIFIED`,`TYPE`,`VERSION`);
 	ALTER TABLE `TEXTITEM` ADD INDEX `index1`(`ITEMNAME`, `ITEMVALUE`);